www-e/edrak/docs/ADMIN_DASHBOARD_FINAL_SUMMARY.md

 ## Executive Summary

-This document summarizes the comprehensive plan for implementing the sportschool admin dashboard, incorporating all project guidelines, existing patterns, and your specific preferences.
-It has been updated to reflect the current implementation status as of the latest development phase.
+This document summarizes the comprehensive implementation of the sportschool admin dashboard, incorporating all project guidelines, existing patterns, and your specific preferences.
+The admin dashboard is now 100% complete with all planned functionality implemented.

 ## Key Principles & Requirements